getml/getml-community/INSTALL.md

 ### Engine <a name="engine"></a>

-Even though the community edition of the engine is shipped with the Python API on Linux platforms, in some cases it might be preferred to install it separately.
-For example, if you want to use the [enterprise edition](https://.....) of the engine.
+Even though the Community edition of the Engine is shipped with the Python API on Linux platforms, in some cases it might be preferred to install it separately.
+For example, if you want to use the [Enterprise edition](https://.....) of the Engine.

 #### Linux <a name="engine-linux"></a>